zaxymelkt/jjk/content/Systems/Global/Status Conditions.md

 # Broken
 Upon being hit with enough force to break a bone the ‘broken’ status is inflicted.
 Continued usage or damage of the afflicted area will increase the severity of the injury unless treated or healed.
 Every 2 inflictions of Broken of the same level on the same area will advance the status effect level.

-WHEN the limb is unsupported and attacked, half the damage inflicted initially is returned.
-Otherwise, if supported and used or struck, it will follow the outline below.

 - Broken 1 will inflict -4 STR, -4 END, and -3 SPD to the afflicted area.
 Using the afflicted area will damage the individual by the STR -5 used to inflict the wound.
 Without 20 END the area is unusable.
 - Broken 2 will inflict -5 STR, -5 END, and -4 SPD to the afflicted area.
 Using the afflicted area will damage the individual by the STR -3 used to inflict the wound.
 Without 30 END the area is unusable.
 - Broken 3 will inflict -6 STR, -6 END, and -5 SPD to the afflicted area.
 Using the afflicted area will damage the individual by the STR used to inflict the wound.
 Without 40 END the area is unusable.
 - Broken 4 will inflict -7 STR, -7 END, and -6 SPD to the afflicted area.
 Using the afflicted area will damage the individual by the STR +5 used to inflict the wound.
 Without 55 END the area is unusable.

+> [!danger] Note!
+> WHEN the limb is unsupported and attacked, half the damage inflicted initially is returned.

 # Toughness
 Cursed Spirits are wicked things, some of which often exhibit traits of regeneration.
 This phenomenon has been dubbed ‘Toughness’, believed to not be true healing, but instead a buffer of health that mitigates damage to their physicality.

-The buffer of toughness must be reduced to 0 before damage can be done to a Spirit's health.
-Additionally attacks or abilities will not apply status Conditions to a Curse so long as its Toughness Remains.

 - Toughness 1 will give a Cursed Spirit a buffer of 5, regenerating at the end of their next turn.
 - Toughness 2 will give a Cursed Spirit a buffer of 10, regenerating at the end of their next turn.
 - Toughness 3 will give a Cursed Spirit a buffer of 15, regenerating at the start of their turn.
 - Toughness 4 will give a Cursed Spirit a buffer of 20, regenerating at the start of their turn.
 - Toughness 5 will give a Cursed Spirit a buffer of 25, regenerating at the start of their turn.

+> [!WARNING] Author's Note
+> The buffer of toughness must be reduced to 0 before damage can be done to health.
+Additionally attacks or abilities will not apply [[Status Conditions]] so long as its Toughness Remains.
 # Zone
 Often described to be similar to the state of elite focus and the feeling of being at the centre of everything around them, many Sorcerers have described this to be a high on parallel to the actions of an athlete moving through the motions, their manipulation of Cursed Energy becoming as natural to them as breathing, and as thoughtless as the beating of their own heart.